Cape May County long-term care facility has 28 COVID-19 cases, 1 death

 Most years, unless there is an extraordinary tax hike or cuts to popular programs are propos…

-In response to these positive tests, the county Health Department assisted in delivering 400 surgical masks and 200 gowns to the facility, the release said.
+In response to the positive tests, the county Health Department assisted in delivering 400 surgical masks and 200 gowns to the facility, the release said.

 Staff and residents who do not have serious symptoms are monitored and medically isolated but not hospitalized, the release said.